exoplanet-dev/celerite2/docs/index.rst

 original `celerite project <https://celerite.readthedocs.io>`_ to improve numerical stability and integration with various machine learning frameworks.
-This implementation includes interfaces in Python and C++, with full support for Theano/PyMC3 and preliminary interfaces in JAX, PyTorch, and TensorFlow.
+This implementation includes interfaces in Python and C++, with full support for Theano/PyMC3 and experimental interfaces in JAX, PyTorch, and TensorFlow.

 This documentation won't teach you the fundamentals of GP modeling but the best resource for learning about this is available for free online: `Rasmussen &